brianjlacy/storyquest/README.md

 available soon.

-StoryQuest is the driving platform for the Questor Books available on Google Play and Apple App Store with titles including "Markus Heitz's The Dwarves", "The Lone Wolf" and "Dark Orbit".
+StoryQuest is the driving platform for the Questor Books available on Google Play and Apple App Store with titles including "Markus Heitz's The Dwarfs", "The Lone Wolf" and "Dark Orbit".

 StoryQuest is currently in development and has reached beta stage.
 Feel free to comment or try.
-Caution: documentation is somewhat sparse at the moment, we're woking on this.
+Caution: documentation is somewhat sparse at the moment, we're working on this.